-TRL has submitted a transitional plan to enhance the PIM to include man-made catastrophe risk and other catastrophe risk.
-The application for approval of the enhancements to the PIM is expected to be filed during 2019.
+During 2019, TRL developed an enhancement to the PIM to include man-made catastrophe risk and other catastrophe risk.
+The application for approval of the enhancements to the PIM was filed in December 2019.
 Until the enhancements to the PIM are approved, TRL is required to maintain a CAOn of \$15.0 million.